-Both ashore and at sea you will treat sick and injured personnel, train new medics and assist surgeons in the theatre – a medical role unlike anything in civilian life.
+Both ashore and at sea you will treat sick and injured personnel, train new medics and assist doctors in minor surgeries– a medical role unlike anything in civilian life.

 - SpecialisationMedical and Health

 Medics are responsible for the comprehensive medical care of all naval personnel both ashore and at sea.
 You will perform a variety of duties including treating sick and injured personnel, immunisations, out-patient clinics, training new medics and other sailors, ensuring the Ship’s Company has regular health checks and maintaining health records.